smonette/portfolio-site-prompt/README.md

 - An unordered list of links to your different sites (Github, LinkedIn)
 - A link that when clicked creates a new email with your address populated
 - A custom icon that appears in the tab of your browser
+- Add metadata in the head of the file.
+This is you page title, and description that you're very familiar with from Ahrefs :D

 ### CSS